Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Evaluation

-\paragraph{Consistency across random seeds.} To measure consistency, we run the loan approval task on five different seeds for Gemma-3-12b-it.
+To measure consistency, we run the loan approval task on five different seeds for Gemma-3-12b-it.
 While the pipeline does not detect identical concepts across every run due to its conservative design, it finds semantically similar concepts in most runs (e.g., gender bias in all runs, English proficiency in 4/5 runs).
 Importantly, we never observe contradictory biases across runs.
 Full results are in \cref{appsubsec:consistency}.